 Visiting Cape Town on a budget?
 I got ya.

 When I first moved to the Mother City in 2014, I only had enough money to pay my monthly expenses, so I didn’t have a lot to work with.

 The plus side?
-I got to experience all the amazing free things to do in Cape Town.
+I got to experience all the amazing things to do in Cape Town for free.
 Here are a few of my favourites: